-House music vocal great left his mark in way many can only hope for.
+House music vocal great left his mark in a way many can only hope for.

 Michael Procter 59 passed away on January 23, 2020.
 He was born July 17th in Peoria, Illinois (two-half hours outside of Chicago).
 He started his career in Los Angeles (following the footsteps of his famous relative comedian Richard Pryor).
 Working for Motown records led him to singing back-up for music greats such as The Commodores, Toni Basil and Major Lee Vincente just to name a few.